janis-commerce/lambda/README.md

 #### Invoker-Errors

-The Invokes are **async** so the rejections (throw Errors) while using `Invoker`could happened when the function doesn't have enough capacity to handle all incoming request in the queue (in AWS SNS services).
+The Invokes are **async** so the rejections (throw Errors) while using `Invoker` could happen when the function doesn't have enough capacity to handle all incoming request in the queue (in AWS SNS services).
 Or in Local environment when the lambda-invoked failed (because serverless-offline management).

 In no-local environments, when lambda-invoked failed will be handled by AWS DLQ (dead letter queue), but not return to lambda-invoker.